Neurology and Neurosurgery

 As people age, their balance, coordination, eyesight and strength can decrease — which can increase fall risk.
 If the shelf is too high, the item is too heavy, or you feel dizzy, unstable or unsafe, asking for help could potentially save you from sustaining a serious fall-related injury.

-When to seek emergency care after a fall
+Know when to go to the emergency department after a fall

 Accidents may still happen despite taking steps to prevent falls.
-You can usually monitor and treat minor bruises at home, but broken bones, large, deep cuts and head injuries require emergency care.
+You can usually monitor and treat minor bruises at home.
+For less severe injuries and symptoms, you can visit your primary care provider or go to urgent care.
+Broken bones, large, deep cuts and head injuries require emergency care.

 Related story: Two-year-old narrowly survives emergency brain surgery during COVID-19 pandemic